Resilient Communities Fund

 We recognize and support collaborative arrangements that will achieve positive community impact.Read more about collaborative agreements

-- The project information is complete and includes all of the attachments
+- The project information section of the grant application is complete and includes all the required documentation

 - The project complies with OTF policies, specifically:

 OTF's application process involves various steps for organizations.

 Visit the grant application deadline page.
 Once the online application portal opens, you can begin the application.

 OTF staff will first review your application as well as information available on your organization’s website and social media accounts.
 We verify that your organization is eligible to apply, that your application is complete, and we review your project using the project assessment criteria.
 Our experienced staff and local volunteers score your application against the project assessment criteria.